Mixtures Closest to a Given Measure: A Semidefinite Programming Approach: SDP relaxations: Main properties

 \subsection{Total variation distance for mixtures}

-Alternatively, we may measure the proximity between the unknown data-generating measure and a particular mixture of distributions using the total variation distance.
-For general probability measures $\mu,\nu\in\mathscr{P}(\RR^n)$ having all their moments finite and satisfying Carleman’s condition (Assumption \ref{ass: mvCarleman}), the total variation distance is defined in the following way:
+Alternatively, we may measure the proximity between the unknown data-generating measure and a mixture of distributions using the total variation distance.
+For \textit{given} $\mu,\nu_{\phi}\in\mathscr{P}(\RR^n)$ with all moments finite and satisfying Assumption~\ref{ass: mvCarleman}, the total variation distance is defined as follows:

-This is an extremely challenging problem from a computational point of view.
-However, based on the Hanh-Jordan decomposition for signed measures (see Appendix \ref{app: auxiliary}), the optimal value $\tau^{\tv}$ can be obtained by solving the following infinite-dimensional linear programming problem: